 With a population of over fifteen million people, Kolkata (formerly known as Calcutta) is considered the cultural capital of India for the pool of multi-generational creative talents making up the locals.
-Take home fond memories as you traverse the city’s many attractions, or set forth on a spiritually enlightening journey with the temple’s many cultural and religious sites.
+Take home fond memories as you traverse Kolkata’s many attractions, or set forth on a spiritually enlightening journey with the city’s many cultural and religious sites.
 With so much to do, no wonder millions of tourists from all over the globe trot to this vibrant city!

 Best of Kolkata